 The winners of the Apprentice and Technician of the Year Awards were revealed at the ceremony.
 Josh Barber of ABB Ltd was announced as the winner of the IET Apprentice of the Year award, Ozair Said from WSP|Parsons Brinckerhoff was the recipient of the IET Technician of the Year award and Staff Sergeant Nicholas Statham was chosen from an exemplary short list to win the IET Armed Forces Technician of the Year award.

 The second part of the ceremony included the IET Postgraduate Scholarships and Undergraduate Grants which recognised and reward excellence in individuals within the engineering and technology fields.

 The ceremony also included the global final of the "Present around the World" competition, a presentation competition for students, recent graduates, apprentices and young professionals.
 Five contestants from across the globe gave a ten minute presentation and the winner and runner up were chosen by the audience and a panel of judges.

-The winner, RobertMayall from Calgary, Canada who represented the Americas Region received a £1,000 cash prize and the runner-up, Mark Richards from Derby who represented the United Kingdom Region received £500.
+The winner, Sean Lubner from San Francisco, South California who represented the Americas Region received a £1,000 cash prize and the runner-up, Yasir Naveed from Hong Kong who represented the Asia Pacific Region received £500.

 It was great to see so many talented engineers and technicians being recognised.

-See all our winners in the ceremony brochure (to follow) and view a selection of photos from the ceremony below.
+See all our winners in the ceremony brochure and a selection of images from the ceremony below.